Garda Youth Diversion Programme

 Schools Programme

-As well as making young people aware of the dangers of criminal behaviour, the Schools Programme also shows children the positive side of the work of the Gardaí and encourages good relations between pupils and the Gardaí.
+As well as making young people aware of the dangers of criminal behaviour, the Schools Programme shows children the positive side of the work of the Gardaí and encourages good relations between pupils and the Gardaí.

 Garda Síochána